 Entertainment and cultural events are in good supply both on campus and in the Bloomington-Normal community.
 Typical campus activities are profiled in the Campus Life chapter of this Catalog.
 Illinois Wesleyan students also take advantage of entertainment opportunities on the Illinois State University campus, just a mile north of Illinois Wesleyan.
 South of campus is the Bloomington Center for the Performing Arts, scheduling a year-round program of music, theatre, and comedy.
-Also located in the downtown area, the Grossinger Motor Arena serves up professional hockey and arena football as well as a broad spectrum of arena-style entertainment events.
 As a center of business and industry, Bloomington is the home of the State Farm Insurance Companies, Country Financial, and electric vehicle manufacturer Rivian.